 The project site required careful planning because the client wanted to showcase Provost Skene’s House and a civic space, incorporate new buildings to house the Marischal College and work around existing structures such an underground car park.

-The Erban’s structure allowed for seamless planter squares and integrated seating – the design was flexible enough to be installed as a conventional standalone planter but also to effectively clad the protruding concrete supports.
+The Erban’s structure allowed for seamless planter squares and Modal integrated seating – the design was flexible enough to be installed as a conventional standalone planter but also to effectively clad the protruding concrete supports.
 To provide a secure foundation into the concrete, the production team embedded custom designed steel rebar supports.

 The Erban Planter was selected in a weathered steel finish primarily because this offered the most longevity.
 Aberdeen is a port city beside the sea and the danger with selecting a powder coated finish is that it would potentially break down after 5 years or so due to the marine environment.
 Modal integrated seating complemented the planters with its flexible layout.